microsoft/Windows-IoT-Samples/Accelerometer/CS/README.md

 # SPI Accelerometer

-We'll connect an SPI accelerometer to your UpBoard and create a simple app to read data from it.
+We'll connect an SPI accelerometer to your Upboard and create a simple app to read data from it.
 We'll walk you through step-by-step, so no background knowledge of SPI is needed.
 However, if you're curious, SparkFun provides a great [tutorial on SPI](https://learn.sparkfun.com/tutorials/serial-peripheral-interface-spi).

 ### Load the project in Visual Studio